Sage/carbon/guides/02_building_basic_component.md

 // ... export
 ```
 ##### Spread Operator
 The first line of the render function uses the spread operator to define a className variable.
 The statement pulls className out of this.props and sets it to a local className variable.
 The rest of this.props is assigned to a local props variable.
+For more information on the spread operator click [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).

 We can now add another button to the Journals Reverse page.
 This time we want to pass a disabled state down to the component.